 JS 330.
 Women in the Jewish Experience (3)

-Preparatory: Completion of lower division writing requirement.
+Preparatory: Completion of the lower division writing requirement.
 Examines a minority culture—women in Jewish communities from antiquity to the present.
 Course perspective is international, with significant focus on Mediterranean, West Asian and African Jewish societies.
 Contemporary topics such as sexuality, creative ritual, Israeli/Palestinian politics, and body image also are discussed.
 (Cross-listed with GWS 330.)
-(Available for …
+(Available …

-Prerequisites: Instructor consent; Completion of lower division writing requirement.
+Prerequisites: Instructor consent; Completion of the lower division writing requirement.
 Work experience in Jewish schools, synagogues, social welfare or political organizations.
 Faculty supervisor assists students in obtaining appropriate work placements.
-Work experience is complemented by academic study and written assignments offers a community service opportunity with service learning activities relating to concepts and theories presented.
-Requires …
+Work experience is complemented by academic study and written assignments offers a community service opportunity with service learning activities relating to concepts and theories presented. …

 JS 409.
 History of the Jews in the Modern Era (3)